 This post is also available in: Español

-Motivate Yourself to Get Fit in 2019 Without All the Body-Shaming
+Motivate Yourself to Get Fit Without All the Body-Shaming

 Many of us set New Year’s resolutions to get fit, buy gym memberships and cute workout clothes and download the best health and fitness apps … but very few of us have any idea how to actually stay motivated for the rest of the year.
 When we try, it’s often focused on our weight or physical appearance, using self-effacing jokes about how fat or lazy we are when we slack.
 But considering the high rate of eating disorders and body dysmorphia among the LGBTQ community, there’s gotta be better way.

 Turns out there is!
 We spoke with David Perkins, a gay psychotherapist who has a private practice in New York City, and Sarah Park, a pansexual psychologist who has a private practice in San Luis Obispo, California, about how to stay motivated without self-shaming.
 Here’s their advice:

 A thin line separates a healthy desire to improve your fitness and a negative desire to change your physical appearance, says Park.
 “If your desire to lose weight or increase your muscle mass starts to negatively impact your life,” she says, “then it’s time to take a serious look at what is going on.”